 As there is a large community of Chinese-Australians living in New South Wales, Sydneysiders love celebrating Chinese New Year each year.
-2020 is the year of the Rat.
+2021 is a Year of the Ox.

 Although this festival is celebrated all across the country, Sydney does it a bit different.
 Chinese-Australians celebrate this cultural festival with the same vigour and energy as they do in China.